telerik/ajax-docs/api/server/Telerik.Web.UI/DiagramEditable.md

 ---
-title: Telerik.Web.UI.Diagram.Editable
+title: Telerik.Web.UI.DiagramEditable
-page_title: Telerik.Web.UI.Diagram.Editable
+page_title: Telerik.Web.UI.DiagramEditable
-description: Telerik.Web.UI.Diagram.Editable
+description: Telerik.Web.UI.DiagramEditable
 ---

-# Telerik.Web.UI.Diagram.Editable
+# Telerik.Web.UI.DiagramEditable

-Defines the editing behavior of the connections.
+Defines the editable configuration.

 ## Inheritance Hierarchy

 * System.Object
 * Telerik.Web.StateManager : IMarkableStateManager, IStateManager
-* Telerik.Web.UI.Diagram.Editable : IDefaultCheck
+* Telerik.Web.UI.DiagramEditable : IDefaultCheck

 ## Properties

 ###  ConnectionTemplate `String`

 Specifies the connection editor template which shows up when editing the connection via a pop-up editor much like 'editable.template' configuration of the Kendo UI Grid widget.

+###  Drag `Boolean`

+Specifies if the shapes and connections can be dragged.

+###  DragSettings `Boolean`

+Specifies if the shapes and connections can be dragged.

+###  Remove `Boolean`

+Specifies if the shapes and connections can be removed.

 ###  Resize `Boolean`